AaronGarcia2017/my_pull_excercise/README.md

 This is the README file for the "my_pull_exercise"
 2nd try now.
 Dear god help my brain cant comprehend all of this...
+This is for our intro to programming class.